You can store photos and other documents with each tree or item.

 Multiple photos and documents can be stored for each tree or item.
 We assign each one a category or purpose to help you organise and manage the photos.

 - Survey: Most photos are just taken as part of the survey to record extra information.
-Typlically they are used to record specific issues that need attention or further monitoring.
-A good photo of an issue may reduce the need to provide a detailed description, and so speed up the survey process.
+Typically they are used to record specific issues that need attention or further monitoring.
+A good photo of an issue or a marked up photo showing what work needs doing, may reduce the need to provide a detailed description, and so speed up the survey process.

 - Identification: Particularly good photos can be marked as ‘Identification’.
 The most recent identification photo is shown on the Map Popup dialog, in survey forms and in lists.
 This is to help with locating the correct tree/item for followup maintenance or for re-surveys.